Kokuzou Kiln Sakura Kutani Mug

 Their products are exclusively handcrafted and hand-painted, characterized by unique shapes, innovative and colorful designs.

-The core of our production is to make something pleasing to the eye, delightful to use, and its presence enriches our lives.
-We are committed to making such products, and we believe that our pottery will live closely with our customers and bring color and peace to their daily lives and kitchen tables.
+The core of the brand's manufacturing is to create products that are pleasing to the eye, enjoyable to use, and whose presence enriches people's lives.
+They are committed to manufacturing with the belief that their pottery will be close to their customers and bring color and comfort to their daily lives and dining tables.

 About kutani ware